NadsonJR/QA_Spark/README.md

 ## Test Reports

+## Important
+- Make sure you have run the tests before generating reports
+- To view the evidence of the executed tests, access the evidence folder.

 After test execution:
 1. HTML reports are generated in `target/cucumber-reports`
 2. PDF evidence is generated for each test case